 Maps, Surveys, and a Lot of Prayer

-Our team’s quest for finding an unreached people group began with prayer, and a lot of it.
+Our team’s quest for how to find an unreached people group began with prayer, and a lot of it.
 Our sending churches, supporters, and family across America and the UK were with us, asking the Spirit to show us where He was working so that we could join Him.
-We had promised to go where He led and we were anxious to find His direction.
+We had promised to go where He led.
+We were anxious to find His direction.

 Next came maps.
 As the men looked at the country of Papua New Guinea (PNG) and the province of Madang, they methodically mapped out where all the evangelical mission works were happening now, which left our team gazing at a huge empty space called the Middle Ramu District in the Ramu Valley.

 Then came surveys.
 The first survey in a series was a fly-over in a 206-Cessna to get the lay of the land.
 After several fly-bys, the men were able to understand the populated areas a bit more and they traded the Cessna for a helicopter, which allowed them a closer peek at the Valley.
 After that came those beautiful boots on the ground, boots that ended up with trench foot, a medical condition caused by the damp conditions.
 (That’s what happens after ten days of Inapang hiking.)
 It didn’t take us long to realize why this valley was untouched and never reached.

 The Unreached in a Wicked Swampland